YouTube, the video sharing site, has faced an enormous amount of backlash after reportedly hiding clips and videos that reference LGBTQ+ relationships

 As reported in The Guardian, Rowan Ellis is a British YouTuber with over 22.5k followers who vlogs on feminism and queer perspectives.
 Last week, she posted a video that suggested YouTube is guilty of an anti-LBGT bias.

-In the vid, Ellis explains that YouTube’s restricted mode is ‘filtering out a hell of a lot of LGBT content’, with 40 of her own clips having been hidden.
+In the vid, Ellis explains that YouTube’s restricted mode is ‘filtering out a hell of a lot of LGBT content’, with 40 of her own clips hidden by the video streaming site.

 “This is something which goes far beyond a mistake that YouTube might have made, that they’re going to draw attention to and fix later.”